JBroks/booksy-reviews/README.md

 - `Attribute href-return not allowed on element a at this point.` - issue highlighted for the **profile** and **view_review** template and was resolved by removal of the attribute and adjustments made to the jQuery. `window.location.replace($(".delete-btn a").attr('href-return'));` code was replaced with `window.location.href='/show_collection'` for reviews deleted from the 'View review' page, with `window.location.href='/index'` for the account deletion, and with `window.location.reload()` for the reviews deleted from the **profile** template;

 - `Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.` - issue highlighted for the **search_results** template.
+Consider using h2-h6 elements to add identifying headings to all sections.` - issue highlighted for the **search_results** and **view_review** templates.
 This warning was ignored as no additional heading is required.

+All warnings related to Jinja templates syntax were ignored as they are not recognised by the HTML validator.

 #### JavaScript